ChanglongLing/changlongling.github.io/_pages/about.md

 Before my doctoral studies, I received my dual bachelor's degrees in Urban and Rural Planning and Economics from Wuhan University and master's degree in Urban and Regional Planning from Peking University in China.
 I accumulated over five years of research experience analyzing urban dynamics using multi-source spatial-temporal big data and machine learning techniques, as well as eight years of professional practice in urban and transportation planning and urban design.
 I studied in Wuhan and Shenzhen and led projects that were put into practice in Wuhan, Xuchang, Suizhou, Dongguan and Heyuan cities in China.

-I enjoy the processes of planning urban and rural development, addressing real-world problems, and creating continuous values for marginalized populations and people full of longing.
+I view planning as a shared action and enjoy the processes of planning urban and rural development, addressing real-world problems, and creating continuous values for marginalized populations and people full of longing.
 If you are interested in my research work, feel free to contact me.

 Research Interets
 -----